Friday, April 25, 2008

 He finished a tune and asked "What would you like to hear?"
 The twinkle and the smirk silently said "You crackers probably can't even spell jazz."

-"How about some Duke Ellington," I said.
+"How about some Duke Ellington," I offered.

 The smirk disappeared but the twinkle remained.
 "Lucky guess" he must have thought.
 "Ever since those damned Rolling Stones played "Take the A Train" as a live show intro, all these unwashed rockers think they're audiophiles!"